©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 • "The Discreet Charm of the Bourgeoisie, comment on Sandra Harding's 'Can Feminist Thought Make Economics More Objective?'"
 Feminist Economics 1 (3, Fall 1995): 119-124.
 (Also in Feminist Economics below).

-• "Personal Knowledge," Preface to Stephen Ziliak, ed., Measurement and Meaning in Economics: The Essential Deirdre McCloskey, Brighton: Elgar, Economist of the Twentieth Century Series, 2001.
+• "Personal Knowledge," Preface to Stephen T. Ziliak, ed., Measurement and Meaning in Economics: The Essential Deirdre McCloskey, Brighton: Elgar, Economists of the Twentieth Century Series, 2001.
 (See Books.)

-22. "You Shouldn't Want a Realism if You Have a Rhetoric."
-2002.
-In Uskali Mäki, ed.
+22. "You Shouldn't Want a Realism If You Have a Rhetoric," in Uskali Mäki, ed.
 Fact and Fiction in Economics: Models, Realism and Rhetoric.
-Cambridge: Cambridge University Press.
+Cambridge: Cambridge University Press, 2002.

 23. "The Demoralization of Economics: Can We Recover from Bentham and Return to Smith?" in Martha Fineman and Terence Dougherty, eds., Feminism Confronts Homo Economicus: Gender, Economics, and the Law.
 Ithaca: Cornell University Press, 2005.